Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 So after you create the `backend.tf` file, go to your Terraform Cloud web app and click on the brand new workspace we just created earlier.
-There you will find an "Example code", copy the the content of the example code from there and paste it into your `backend.tf` file.
+There you will find an "Example code", copy the content of the example code from there and paste it into your `backend.tf` file.

 Now that we have the `backend.tf` in place with the proper code in it, we need